AnthonyVNgo/Nowww/README.md

 - User can view Nowww gallery
 - User can view other Nowww user profiles

+## Future Stretch Features
+- User can see a timestamp for each Nowww entry
+- User can send messages to other users

 ## Try it Out
 Try the application [Here](nowww-app.herokuapp.com/#sign-in)
 ## Demo
 ![Mobile Demo](images/mobile-demo.gif)
 ![Desktop Demo](images/desktop-demo1.gif)
 ![Desktop Demo](images/desktop-demo2.gif)

+## System Requirements
+- Node.js